ABOUT THE FILM

-The critically-acclaimed, award-winning film aired nationwide on ESPN Classic, Oxygen, WGBH, and WTSN (Canada), was invited to screen at the Smithsonian, and is in thousands of classrooms across the country.
+The film aired nationwide on ESPN Classics, Oxygen, WGBH, and WTSN-Canada, was invited to screen at the Smithsonian, and is in thousands of classrooms across the country.

 A group of parents in Michigan, inspired by A Hero for Daisy, filed a lawsuit contesting unequal treatment of high school girls throughout the state, which prevailed, years later, at the US Supreme Court.

 We are deeply grateful to Welch’s and New Balance for providing major funding for this project.
 In addition, both Welch’s and New Balance generously underwrote the first educational initiative by gifting the educational version of the film (along with teaching materials) to 100 girls’ high schools and 100 Girl Scout Councils.